linre-90/crispy-octo-disco/README.md

 Filled when remembered...

 *week/year.*
-- 8/2022 Added gatsby json plugin
+- 8/2022 Added gatsby json plugin and diverted chatbot to use local json files

 ### Additional requirements
 - "/src/data" folder.
-Contains json files for "chatbot".
+Contains json file for "chatbot".
 - "/src/markdown" folder.
 Contains all markdown files to create dynamic pages from portfolio cards.
 - "/.env".
 No secrets stores just some key values for convenient  modification.
     - "IN_CASE_EMERGENCY_EMAIL",  contact info if error is countered.